 With women and girls constituting just over half of the world’s population, it would seem self-evident from reliable empirical data over decades that details pervasive discrimination, marginalization, subjugation, and violence directed against women, girls, and gender non-conforming persons that the time is long overdue when societies everywhere ought to place highest priority attention on fostering a deep mutual and reciprocal respect among the genders.
 Such an ethos of respect would be characterized by a consistent uniformity of fairness and even-handedness in all preferences, distribution of benefits and opportunities, policies, laws, social customs, and traditions, no matter the person’s gender.
-Unfortunately, we are hardly surprised at the widespread evidence of the unequal plight of most women and girls (and even more so the plight of gender non-conforming persons) compared to most men and boys.
+Unfortunately, we are hardly surprised at the widespread evidence of the unequal plight of most women and girls (and even more so the plight of lesbians, bisexuals, gender non-conforming persons, and transgender persons) compared to most men and boys.

 The lack of fairness, justice, and respect for the human dignity of women and girls and of gender non-conforming persons is hardly “news”.
 Most societies have become complacent about the unfair status quo, while other societies attempt some form of justification of this inequality and entrenched gender discrimination on the basis of “traditional values”.
 Many persons who have been marginalized or disadvantaged due to their gender have internalized these values to their own disadvantage, yet the long cultural history of gendered roles that provide specific meaning and identity is difficult to reinvent in a way that doesn’t place one gender over others in terms of access to power, resources, cultural status, and perceived importance.
 In nearly all the world, decisions on what constitutes national priorities and how limited resources are to be allocated are made almost exclusively by men without consultation or input by women or gender non-conforming persons, to the clear detriment of those issues and concerns that women and girls or gender non-conforming persons consider to be most important.